Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/getting-started/track-exposure.md

 ## Analytics REST API

-As with fetching variants, exposure tracking can be simplified by using a [client-side Experiment SDK]() in your application.
-Client-side Experiment SDKs come equipped with the ability to [automatically track exposures]() through your installed analytics SDK whenever a variant is accessed from the variant store.

 To keep things simple, we're going to track an [exposure event]() on the [Analytics REST API 2.0]() using `curl`.

 ```